roryp/azdevcli/README.md

 The repository contains the instructions and source code to build a complete sample ToDo application with a web frontend built in React.js and the backend API built using Typescript Express REST API.
 Both frontend and backend applications are deployed to Azure Container Apps.

 * [Workshop Exercise Template](https://github.com/Azure-Samples/todo-nodejs-mongo-aca)
-(The workshop takes a while to provision resources - a great opportunity to take a survey on the Azure Developer CLI [here](https://microsoft.qualtrics.com/jfe/preview/SV_eCHU9Hs0OHDxcii?Q_CHL=preview&Q_SurveyVersionID=current)
+(While you're provisioning resources - it's a great opportunity to feedback your experiences with the Azure Developer CLI [here](https://microsoft.qualtrics.com/jfe/preview/SV_eCHU9Hs0OHDxcii?Q_CHL=preview&Q_SurveyVersionID=current)

 ![workshop architecture](assets/resources.png "Title")